wangxb96/Awesome-EdgeAI/README.md

 ## 1. Background Knowledge
 ### 1.1.
 Edge Computing
-Edge computing is a distributed computing paradigm that brings computation and data storage closer to the sources of data.
-This is expected to improve response times and save bandwidth.
+Edge computing is a distributed computing paradigm that brings computation and data storage closer to the sources of data generation.
+This proximity is expected to improve response times, reduce bandwidth consumption, and enable real-time analytics.

 - [What is edge computing?
 Everything you need to know](https://www.techtarget.com/searchdatacenter/definition/edge-computing)
 - [Machine Learning at the Edge — μML](https://heartbeat.comet.ml/machine-learning-at-the-edge-%CE%BCml-2802f1af92de)

 ### 1.2.
 Edge AI
-- Edge AI refers to the deployment of artificial intelligence (AI) algorithms and models directly on edge devices, such as mobile phones, Internet of Things (IoT) devices, and other smart sensors.
-- By processing data locally on the device rather than relying on cloud-based algorithms, edge AI enables real-time decision-making and reduces the need for data to be transmitted to remote servers.
-This can lead to reduced latency, improved data privacy and security, and reduced bandwidth requirements.
+Edge AI refers to the deployment of artificial intelligence (AI) algorithms and models directly on edge devices, such as mobile phones, Internet of Things (IoT) devices, and smart sensors.
+By processing data locally, Edge AI enables real-time decision-making, reduces the need for data transmission to remote servers, and enhances data privacy and security.
+The proliferation of edge devices and the demand for intelligent, low-latency applications have made Edge AI a critical area of research and development.
-- Edge AI has become increasingly important as the proliferation of edge devices continues to grow, and the need for intelligent and low-latency decision-making becomes more pressing.

 #### 1.2.1.
 Blogs About Edge AI
 - [Edge AI – What is it and how does it Work?](https://micro.ai/blog/edge-ai-what-is-it-and-how-does-it-work)